Coming Soon: "Not Only But Especially For The Ladies"

 She loves me not, she

-Even Numbers includes "girl/boy" among its examples of equal opposites: even/odd, red/green, take/skip, yes/no.
+Even Numbers includes "girl/boy" among its examples of balanced opposites: even/odd, red/green, take/skip, yes/no.

 "You're a girl but you're a boy" expects this equal-oppositeness to be so obvious that the listener understands it's flipping between addressing two different people as "you".
 But that wouldn't be a given from a more fluid-gender perspective!